Section 1. Short Title

 The need for new tools to help detect and prevent financial exploitation of vulnerable adults

-The NASAA Model Act applies to broker-dealers and investment advisers, including certain qualified individuals (broker-dealer agents, investment adviser representatives and persons serving in a supervisory, compliance, or legal capacity for a broker-dealer or investment adviser).
-The provisions of the Model Act could be adopted by a jurisdiction statutorily as part of a jurisdiction’s existing securities laws or, potentially, through regulation.
-The Model Act has five core features.
-Taken together, these provisions clarify and more closely align the interests and responsibilities of financial professionals, regulators, and law enforcement in regard to the reporting and prevention of senior financial exploitation.
+The NASAA Model Act applies to broker-dealers and investment advisers, including certain qualified individuals (e.g. broker-dealer agents, investment adviser representatives, and persons serving in a supervisory, compliance, or legal capacity for a broker-dealer or investment adviser).
+The provisions of the Model Act could be statutorily adopted by a jurisdiction as part of its existing securities laws, or potentially, through regulation.
+The Model Act has five core features that when taken together clarify and more closely align the interests and responsibilities of financial professionals, regulators, and law enforcement agencies regarding the reporting and prevention of senior financial exploitation.
 These features include:

-- A mandatory reporting requirement applicable to qualified individuals of broker-dealers and investment advisers;
+- A mandatory reporting requirement applicable to qualified individuals of broker-

 - Notification to third-parties of potential financial exploitation with advance consent of the investor;